 Serve alone, on a fruit party platter, in a fruit salad, or make some chicken teriyaki.

-Fill the fruity vases.
+Fill the Fruity Vases.

 Honestly, I don’t think you should trust it to hold water.
 And I’m not sure how it might affect the flowers.